Learn the basics of the Customer Service Hub

 For example, you can make a record to track a phone call with a customer, or list an appointment scheduled with a customer to discuss a certain issue.
 You can create activities for yourself, or assign them to other service reps.

-In Dynamics 365 for Customer Engagement, the following activities are supported:
+In Dynamics 365 Customer Service, the following activities are supported:

 - Phone Call